occasion-2/CrossLingual-TTS-Lab/README.md

 | CosyVoice | zh | 200 | 23.5% [19.7–27.4] | 76.8% [71.8–81.9] | 0.657 [0.634–0.678] |
 | F5-TTS | zh | 200 | 50.5% [45.0–55.8] | 71.6% [65.8–77.6] | 0.451 [0.412–0.486] |

-**Interpretation:** Target-language aggregation shows that target Chinese is more difficult for most systems than target English or Russian.
-Qwen3-TTS remains the most balanced system, while XTTS is highly competitive for target English but degrades on target Chinese.
-F5-TTS collapses on target Russian, supporting the decision to separate full-coverage and common-subset comparisons.
+**Interpretation:** Target Chinese is harder for most systems than target English.
+Qwen3-TTS has the most even profile in this run.
+XTTS does better on target English than target Chinese.
+F5-TTS performs poorly on target Russian, so the common-subset table separates English/Chinese targets from full-coverage results.

 ### Table 3: Source-Language Aggregates (Speaker Similarity)
 *Aggregated by source language to show how well each model retains speaker identity across origin languages.*